Welcome to IATDP

 - Click here to register On-Line using PayPal.

 - To download the conference brochure mail-in form for registration, Click Here

 We would like to showcase the work of our members in the semiannual journal.
 This is our call for papers for the Spring 2014 Issue with submission cutoff of 15 March.

 IATDP JOURNAL: BACK ISSUES NOW AVAILABLE ONLINE

 The executive committee of the IATDP has approved the publishing of back issues of the Journal of the IATDP on this web site.
 The 2013 Spring Issue is now available on the Journal menu page.

-Send your comments and suggestions for the web site to John Hill, Web Site Programmer.
+Send your comments and suggestions for the web site to John Hill, Webmaster.